 Definition: Indicate the method used to obtain the recorded size.
+See

-See Intent/Clarification section for directions if more than one source is available.
+Intent/Clarification section for directions if more than one source is available.

-Intent/Clarification: Timeframe - capture results closest and prior to OR entry, within 1 year of OR date.
+Intent/Clarification: Timeframe - capture results closest to and Update Nov 2022 closest and prior to OR entry, within 1 year of OR date.
+When there are two measurements, one pre-op andone intra-op code the intraoperative measurement.